Student360-AI-Mentoring/backend-new/README.md

 There are three main approaches to run the application, each suited for different development scenarios:

 ### Option 1: Full Docker Setup
-**Use case**: Quick setup, production-like environment, or when you don't want to manage local dependencies.
+**Use case**: Quick setup, production-like environment, run migrations automatically. (and no seed data)
 ```bash
 docker compose up --build
 ```